-Smooth functioning of your lungs, heart, arms, hands and thymus gland depend upon the heart chakra.
+- The smooth functioning of your lungs, heart, arms, hands, and thymus gland depends upon the heart chakra.

 The fifth Chakra – Vishudha or Throat Chakra

-It also governs Neck, shoulders, arms, hands, thyroid and parathyroid glands.
+- It also governs the Neck, shoulders, arms, hands, thyroid, and parathyroid glands.

 The Sixth Chakra– Ajna or the Third Eye or Brow Chakra